mechmotum/mechmotum.github.io/content/pages/guide-mc-lab-meetings.rst

 - welcome participants
 - assign co-host to presenter
 - introduce new lab members (remind Jason to add them to the mailing list, and Rado to invite them to the element/matrix server)
+- ask new member for a short intro, (optional) ask current members to introduce themselves in return
 - full screen the agenda
 - start off the AOIs
 - decide on the moment to start